 Control network bandwidth

-You can use the deployment planner tool to calculate the bandwidth you need for replication (including the initial replication, and then the delta).
-To control the amount of bandwidth used for replication, you have a few options:
+After you've used the the Deployment Planner tool to calculate the bandwidth you need for replication (the initial replication and then delta), you can control the amount of bandwidth used for replication using a couple of options: